sci10n/GraphLib/README.md

 ***
 ### Issues
-The `AbstractGraph` interface has way to many methods in it.
-Most of the stuff could probably be moved to suclasses/interfaces.
+The `AbstractGraph` interface has way too many methods in it.
+Most of the stuff could probably be moved to subclasses/interfaces.
 An example would be if you want to use the `GraphUtils`for searching in a state graph like [__n-puzzle__](https://en.wikipedia.org/wiki/15_puzzle) solving, you would need to implement everything in `AbstractGraph` even thought [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) only needs a `Comparator<State>` and the `.getNeighbors()`.

 Another problem I discovered was that since state comparisons are done with the `.equals` and `.hashCode`, both needs to be overidden if new states are created on the fly.